Performance Analysis of TLS for Quantum Robust Cryptography on a Constrained Device

 \subsubsection{OQS Benchmarks}

 {\em liboqs} has built-in benchmarking functions for both key encapsulation and signatures.
 For each cipher, these perform key operations for a set interval (default \SI{3}{\s}) and then provide the arithmetic mean and standard deviation for the time and the CPU clock cycles.
-For key encapsulation, generating a keypair, encapsulating and decapsulating are measured.
-For signatures, key generating, signing and verifying are provided.

-This default method provides a quick way of providing good insight, which is a benefit when testing on slower systems.
-However, there is the risk that if the operation being measured takes longer than \SI{0.1}{\s} then the sample size will be small, since in this statistical context `small' means $n<30$ (\cite[49]{Lilja2000}).
-To mitigate this, after an initial run, each set of results is examined.
-If necessary, the test is then re-run with a suitable interval to ensure $n \geq 30$.
-This makes the arithmetic mean of the samples more reliable.

-A simple bespoke parser is used to normalise the plaintext output of the standard {\em liboqs} benchmarking functions before the data are charted.